powerapi-ng/powerapi-ng.github.io/docs/reference/formulas/smartwatts.md

     --sensor-reports-frequency 1000
     ```

 In this configuration we are using MongoDB as source and InfluxDB 2.X as Destination.
-Some parameters values depend of your hardware.
-In particular, `cpu-base-freq`.
-You can obtain this value from `CPU MHz` field by using `lscpu` command.

 ???+ info "Estimations' Storage"
     Your `PowerReports` will be stored on InfluxDB2.
 You can watch them in a grafana by using the [following tutorial](../grafana/grafana.md).